Get all vaccines on time.

 What are the benefits of chickenpox vaccine?

-Although rare, some people may get chickenpox even after being immunized; however the illness will be much milder than if they had not been immunized.
+Although rare, some people may get chickenpox even after being immunized.
+The illness will be much milder than if they had not been immunized.

 What are the possible reactions after the vaccine?